Amateur Radio Is On

 As of the most recent release, MeshCore provides three distinct firmware images for most devices that each serve a different purpose within the mesh ecosystem:

 • Companion: This is the standard node image that most users will start with.
 It allows you to participate in the mesh network, send and receive messages, and interact with other nodes.
-It’s great for handheld devices or portable nodes used during events or hikes.
+It’s great for handheld devices or portable nodes.
+Think of this as your “everyday carry” device.

 • Room Server: This image adds persistent storage for messages, acting as a sort of message board or mailbox that nodes can leave and retrieve messages from.
 It’s ideal for scenarios where users may be out of range but still need to communicate asynchronously.
 Think of it as a digital dead-drop that retains messages until they’re picked up.

 • Repeater: This image is designed for permanent installations that help extend the range of the mesh.
-The repeater image forwards packets without user interaction and can be remotely administered using over-the-air (OTA) commands, which makes maintenance and configuration much easier, especially when the repeater is installed in a hard-to-reach location.
-You’ll still need console access for firmware updates but there are numerous ways to work within that requirement.
+The repeater image forwards packets without user interaction and can be remotely administered and updated using over-the-air (OTA) commands, which makes maintenance and configuration much easier, especially when the repeater is installed in a hard-to-reach location.

 Use Cases for MeshCore